peers/peerjs/README.md

-# I will be maintaining with the help of this awesome community.
+# @kidandcat I will be maintaining with the help of this awesome community.
 Please give me a few days until I review all the PRs and put the website online again.
 Of course any help is welcome.

 # PeerJS: Simple peer-to-peer with WebRTC #